Bhimpele81/RestaurantRater/README.md

-# 🍽️ Restaurant Rater
+# 🍽️ Dinner Rater

 A simple web app for tracking and rating restaurants and recipes with your family.

 ## 📌 Overview

-Restaurant Rater allows users to:
+Dinner Rater allows users to:
 - Save restaurants they’ve visited
 - Rate experiences (1–10 scale)
 - Track who attended and what dishes were tried